stereolabs/zed-hub-examples/tutorials/tutorial_07_video_event/README.md

     auto zed_error = p_zed->enableObjectDetection(obj_det_params);
 ```

-The detection is limited to PERSONN (meaning that the Vehicles for instance are ignore), the detection threshold is set to 50:
+The detection is limited to PERSON (meaning for instance that the Vehicles are ignored), the detection threshold is set to 50:

 ```c++
     // Object Detection runtime parameters : detect person only